Skip to main content

 Welcome to Widescreen!

-By Cinema, meta and Video
+By Cinema, meta, Video

 After a few weeks of development, testing, angst and aggro, I can finally announce the new project I’ve been cooking up at Radio New Zealand.
 Here’s a short trailer video explaining what it’s all about.